 - Voluntary Conservation Covenant.

-Approximately 700 agreements protecting over 2000 hectares of our most ecologically important privately-owned bushland and wetlands have been negotiated with land owners across Brisbane since 1996.
+Council has approximately 700 agreements protecting over 2000 hectares of our most ecologically important privately-owned bushland and wetlands.
+They have negotiated agreements with land owners across Brisbane since 1996.

 Benefits of the conservation agreements